 When + is omitted, this list replaces the entire default whitelist.
-For example, if you wish to block a tag that is specified in the default whitelist, copy all the default tags from xssUtil.js, and delete the ones you wish to block.
+For example, if you wish to block a tag that is specified in the default whitelist, copy all of the default tags from xssUtil.js, then remove the one you wish to block.
 Be very careful with this usage, because whitelisting the wrong tags can create vulnerabilities.
 Also, some parts of the UI depend on the default whitelist, and they may appear broken if they are removed from the whitelist.

-Never add the script tag to the whitelist because it disables output escaping of dynamic content.
+Never add the script tag to the whitelist because it will disable output escaping of dynamic content.

-Configuring the Attribute Map
+4.3.2 Configuring the Attribute Map